- Home

 Assessments and Final Exam

-Each FCC class has an associated assessment which must be passed with a score of 80% or greater to successfully complete the course.
+Each FCC class has an associated assessment, which must be passed with a score of 80% or greater to complete the course successfully.
 There is only one attempt allowed to pass the assessment.
-If a participant is unable to pass the assessment in one attempt, he/she will not receive credit for the class and will need to retake the class and pass the quiz in order to receive credit.
+If a participant is unable to pass the assessment in one attempt, he/she will not receive credit for the class and will need to retake the class and pass the quiz to receive credit.
 In addition to the course assessment, all RCC classes include a required course evaluation.

 Some classes have required pre-work and/or homework.
-You must complete all assignments, in addition to passing the assessment, in the designated time frame to receive credit for a class.
+You must complete all assignments and pass the assessment in the designated time frame to receive credit for a class.

-Failure to complete any required component of a class: pre-work, homework, assessment, or course evaluation will result in not receiving credit for the class.
-The participant will have to re-enroll in another offering, complete all required components, and pass the assessment in order to receive credit for the class.
+Failure to complete any required class component: pre-work, homework, assessment, or course evaluation will result in not receiving credit for the class.
+The participant will have to re-enroll in another offering, complete all required components, and pass the assessment to receive credit for the class.
 Only two attempts to complete a required FCC class are allowed.

 FCC participants must also pass a proctored final exam.
 The exam features randomly selected test questions that address material covered in all FCC core classes and selected electives.
-FCC participants are eligible to sit for the proctored exam only after all course requirements have been met.
+FCC participants can sit for the proctored exam only after all course requirements have been met.

 An FCC participant will successfully complete the FCC certification program if his/her final grade is 80% or greater.
 Final grades are weighted 60% of the final exam score and 40% of the average of the individual course assessments taken throughout the course of study.